bmh2git/AnsibleModule_Development/README.md

 	127.0.0.1                  : ok=2    changed=1    unreachable=0    failed=0

 ## Making Modules Work Together
-Up to this point this point we have taken our simple command line action, make it into a script, which we then refactored into a Module.
+Up to this point this point we have taken our simple command line action, made it into a script, which we then refactored into a Module.
 So now let's get some value (relative to this KB and not so much to a business :) ) from our new module by using it to report the current patch levels of all the systems in our inventory.
 We already have a module that will fetch patch information from Ubuntu systems so now we just need to send that data to our audit/tracking system.
 The contents of this KB contain a rest-service which will function as our audit system.
 We will need to develop an additional module that will receive the output from our fetch\_patch\_info module and pass it along to our audit system.

 First let's look at how our playbook will change: